 - If the App you would like to select shows a status of Contracted this means you already have access to the API.
 You can view the current status of the App on the App > API : Connections page.

-- Licenses - If the API supports Licenses with Scopes the Licenses page will display.
-If a Licenses page does not display, the App is assigned an Unrestricted License option (the default) which includes all of the API Version's operations in the scope as part of the API Access Request.
+- Licenses—If the API supports Licenses with Scopes, the Licenses page will display.
+If the Licenses page does not display, the app is assigned an Unrestricted License option (the default) which includes all of the API version's operations in the scope as part of the API Access Request.

 - Legal Agreements—If the API requires any agreements to be accepted for setting up the connection, the Legal Agreements page displays.

-- After clicking Save you will be redirected to the App > APIs : Connections page where you can view the status of the API Access Request.
+- After clicking Save on the last page of the wizard, you are redirected to the App > APIs : Connections page where you can view the status of the API Access Request.